Quartz-Vision/XSalsa20/README.md

 # XSalsa20 Library

-A C implementation of the XSalsa20 cipher.
+A C implementation of the XSalsa20 cipher with AVX acceleration.

+## Features

+- **AVX Acceleration**: Automatic CPU detection and runtime dispatch to AVX-optimized implementation
+- **Portable**: Fallback to scalar implementation on non-AVX systems

 ## Building